monishkumar7/ashby-applicant-experience/src/data/engineer-who-can-design.md

 **One formality, we do require at least 8 years of experience as a full-time frontend engineer or evenly split between frontend and design for this role.**

-**Engineering Culture**
+### Engineering Culture

-Our engineering culture is motivated by Benji’s (my co-founder and CEO) and my belief that a small talented team, given the right environment, can build high-quality software fast (and work regular hours!).
+Our engineering culture is motivated by [Benji](https://www.linkedin.com/in/benjaminencz/)’s (my co-founder and CEO) and my belief that a small talented team, given the right environment, can build high-quality software fast (and work regular hours!).

-**Collaboration is Natural & Communication is Deliberate** Our engineering team (and the team at large) consists of lifelong learners who are humble and kind (meet them here!).
+#### Collaboration is Natural & Communication is Deliberate

+Our engineering team (and the team at large) consists of lifelong learners who are humble and kind (meet them [here](https://www.ashbyhq.com/team)!.
 These attributes create an environment where collaboration happens naturally (we filter for it in interviews).
 We combine this with research, prototyping, and written proposals to see around corners and get feedback from the team across time zones.
-Focus time is something that we hold sacred, and, with thoughtful and deliberate communication, engineers can focus 36h out of a 40h work week (I wrote about it here).
+Focus time is something that we hold sacred, and, with thoughtful and deliberate communication, engineers can focus 36h out of a 40h work week (I wrote about it [here](https://www.ashbyhq.com/blog/company/thoughtful-communication)).

-**Increase Leverage, not Team Size**
+#### Increase Leverage, not Team Size

 We built Ashby with the quality, breadth, and depth that many customers would expect from much larger teams over larger time scales.
 We’ve done this through investment in:

 - **Great developer tooling**.
 Our CI/CD takes ~10m, and we deploy at least 5x a day.
 Everyone on the team has contributed to developer experience 💪🏾